sourcegraph/sourcegraph-public-snapshot/doc/cli/references/orgs/create.md

   -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains -name string
-    	The new organization's name~ (required)
+    	The new organization's name. (required)
   -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing -user-agent-telemetry
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)